-After fighting through crowds of tourists in cities like Rome and Venice, in stifling heat, it is a pleasure to arrive in Bassano del Grappa; hardly a tourist anywhere to be found and the air feels crisp and clean.
+After fighting through crowds of summer tourists in cities like Rome and Venice, often in stifling heat, it is a pleasure to arrive in Bassano del Grappa; hardly a tourist is anywhere to be found, the sky is brilliant blue, and the air feels crisp and clean.

-What a shame that so few tourists ever visit this lovely city; there is so much too see and it is such a beautiful place with a charming ambience all of its own.
+What a shame then that so few tourists ever visit lovely Bassano del Grappa; there is so much to see, and it is such a beautiful city with a charming ambience all of its own.

-Apart from the old buildings, narrow streets, little piazzas and lovely churches there is the famous wooden bridge.
-If that isn't enough then the natural setting is extraordinary, you almost feel as if you are in an alpine village, what with towering snow-capped mountains all around and the crystal clear Brenta river running through the town centre.
+Still not enough for you?
+Well, then, the natural setting is extraordinary; you almost feel as if you are in an alpine village, what with towering snow-capped mountains all around and the crystal-clear Brenta River running through the town center.

 I've always loved these open-air cinemas that pop up throughout Italy during summer.
 This is the one in the park in Bassano.

 Palazzo Sturm, with its stately facade and historic resonance, acts as a fitting guardian for the artistic heritage it houses, the Ceramics Museum.
 The meticulously curated collection traces the evolution of ceramics.
 From ancient artifacts to contemporary creations that reflect the fusion of tradition and innovation, every piece encapsulates the spirit of creativity that defines Bassano del Grappa.